 Complete Guide to an Online Physics Degree

 Online physics degrees are available at the associate, bachelor's, master's, doctoral, and certificate degree levels.
-Physics is the study of the fundamental elements of the universe, like matter, energy, motion, and force.
+Physics is the study of the fundamental elements of the universe, like matter, energy, gravity, motion, and force.
 Physics programs include coursework in the application and theory of the universe's fundamental forces.
 Many graduates go on to work in research positions, at engineering companies, or go on to get doctoral degrees and enter academia.

 Prospective physics students will benefit from choosing a program at an online college or university that has earned institutional accreditation from a national or regional accrediting agency.
 Accreditation will help ensure that the degree or certificate program will be recognized by organizations that offer financial aid, and that it will be valued by potential employers after graduation.

 The study of physics is often collaborative and tends to encompass multiple occupational areas, such as medicine and engineering.
 Physics is arguably one of the most challenging fields of science to study, and it is essential that those who plan to enter a physics program have an extremely strong grasp of mathematics (especially calculus), a broad understanding of the natural sciences, and the focus needed to conduct careful analytical research.

 An online physics degree is available at the associate, bachelor's, master's, doctoral, and certificate levels.
 Graduates of online bachelor's and master's degree programs have the option of becoming secondary school instructors or technicians, while those who continue their education and earn their doctorate can become full-fledged physicists, college instructors, or researchers.